 Complications From Failing to Treat a Stroke

-Physicians who fail to diagnose or treat a stroke risk causing their client’s significant future injuries.
+Physicians who fail to diagnose or treat a stroke risk causing their patients significant future injuries.
 Every minute that goes by without appropriate treatment for a stroke results in damage to brain cells.
 In fact, people lose almost 2 million brain cells every minute after the onset of a stroke.

 Thus, time is of the essence once a stroke begins.
 Patients held up in treatment because physicians or nurses do not take the necessary actions can quickly lose their potential to fully recover from a stroke as each minute passes.

 Some of the complications of failing to treat a stroke in a timely manner include:

 Strokes often begin with paralysis or numbness of the limbs.
 Paralysis may occur on one side or both.
 If the physician treats the stroke quickly, you may regain full use of your limbs.
 However, if they do not, patients may experience long-term loss of use of their arms or legs.

 Long-term paralysis is devastating to stroke victims.
 They lose the ability to control critical parts of their body and may be unable to perform their usual responsibilities.
 In the worst cases, they may be confined to a wheelchair and require long-term care.

 Stroke victims who do not get the care they need may develop difficulties with speaking.
 They may confuse words or be unable to understand spoken communication effectively.
 Reading can become challenging.